-Applicants must email the Agency Contact listed in PART VII of this FOA (sbir-sttr@science.doe.gov) within 24 hours of the submission deadline to request a late submission.
-No requests for late submissions will be accepted if the submission process was not started and documented at least 24 hours prior to the submission deadline.
+Applicants must email the Agency Contact listed in PART VII of this FOA (sbir-sttr@science.doe.gov) no later than 24 hours after the submission deadline to request a late submission.

 You are responsible for beginning the submission process in sufficient time to accommodate reasonably foreseeable incidents, contingencies, and disruptions.